by Susan Grey on September 30, 2019

 Starting Vinegar Eels With A Culture

 If you have an aquarium populated with fry or even adult fish, then there's no need to throw away the vinegar eels.
-These can be used as the perfect source of protein for your fish.
+These can be used as the perfect source of protein for your fish when mixed with apple cider vinegar and sugar.

 Instead, you should use the infested kombucha to culture vinegar eels.
 This is because female vinegar eels can give birth every 6-10 days to up to 45 young ones.
 These can live for up to 10 months, ensuring that you have a self-replicating source of fish food.